 This scholarship is intended to provide assistance to nontraditional male students who have a demonstrated record of academic achievement and have dependents or financial needs of unusual or extenuating circumstances.

-This scholarship was endowed by Dr. Richard Provost '49 for a nontraditional student or a student who has interrupted his or her education studying psychology.
+This scholarship was endowed by the late Dr. Richard Provost '49 for a continuing nontraditional student who is enrolled in any nursing program.
 Preference is given to an individual who may have served in the Medical Corps as Corpsman.

-This scholarship was endowed by Dr. Richard Provost '49 for a student accepted or enrolled in any Education curricula.
-Preference given to a nontraditional student or a student who has interrupted his or her education, and may have served in the U.S. Armed Forces.
+Made possible by the late Dr. Richard Provost '49, this scholarship is for a student accepted or enrolled in any education curricula and gives preference to a nontraditional student or a student who has interrupted his or her education and may have served in the U.S. Armed Forces.

 Yadu, as he was affectionately called, was a much-beloved member of the HCC math department.
 Yadu passed away in June 2002, and through widespread support from friends, faculty and HCC employees, a scholarship was endowed in his memory for a student studying math, physics, or engineering.